Should My Vet Test My Dog And Cat For Allergies?

 Ron Hines DVM PhD

-I live with an allergic dog whom I love dearly.
+I live with my allergic dog, Maxx, whom I love dearly.
 So I am on both the giving and the receiving end of my own advice.
-When you are dealing with allergic pets, you have a limited number of options: You can treat your pet with soothing lotions and shampoos, give them medications that suppress their immune system (corticosteroids, Atopica®), or you can attempt to have the things your pet is allergic to identified and see if periodic allergy shots might help them (hyposensitization=desensitization injections).
-We will send you home with other things – antibiotics, fatty acid supplements, antihistamines, tranquilizers, etc. etc. All of those products can be helpful but are time consuming and give less than spectacular results.
+When you are dealing with allergic pets, you have a limited number of options: You can treat your pet with soothing lotions and shampoos, you can give them medications that suppress their immune system (corticosteroids, Atopica® , Apoquel® or Cytopoint® ) or you can attempt to have the things your pet is allergic to identified and see if periodic allergy shots and/or avoidance might help them (hyposensitization=desensitization injections).
+Veterinarians like myself will send you home with other things – antibiotics, fatty acid supplements, antihistamines, tranquilizers, special diets, etc. All of those products can be helpful but are time consuming and give less than spectacular results.

-Most owners know about the potent side effects of long term use of powerful drugs like steroids and Atopica – so allergy testing and desensitization can be quite appealing.
-It is certainly a procedure with little downside – other than its expense and time.
+Most dog and cat owners know about the potent side effects of long term use of powerful drugs like steroids and Atopica® (cyclosporin) – so allergy testing, desensitization or avoidance can be quite appealing.
+It is certainly a procedure with little or no downside – other than the expense and time.

-Human and veterinary dermatologists, rely on skin testing, a procedure in which a small amount of things (allergens) that dogs and cats commonly become allergic to are injected or scratched into the deeper layers of your pet’s skin.
+Human and veterinary dermatologists still rely on skin testing, a time-honored procedure in which a small amounts of the things (allergens) that dogs and cats commonly become allergic to are injected or scratched into the deeper layers of your pet’s skin.
 It is an exacting, expensive and time-consuming procedure.
-Results can also “straddle the fence” and be difficult to interpret.
-We call this an in vivo test because it duplicates, as best we can, the things that happen in allergic pets – the offending allergen(s) comes in contact with an offending allergen.
-All the resources and defenses that your pet’s body will use to destroy the particular antigen(s) (= degranulation) come into play.
+Results can also “straddle the fence” and be quite difficult to interpret.
+We call this an in vivo test because it duplicates (as best we can) the things that happen in allergic dogs and cats when they inhale or come in contact with an offending allergen.
+All the resources and defenses that your pet’s immune system would use to destroy the particular antigen(s) (= degranulation) come into play.
 In that process, redness and swelling at the injection sites represent a positive test result.
-Most dermatology experts believe that skin test panels such as I described are the best method of detecting allergies with any confidence ( the closest thing we have to a “gold standard”).
+Most dermatology experts believe that skin test panels such as I just described are the only accurate method of detecting allergies with any confidence ( the closest thing we have to a “gold standard”).

-Why Are You Hesitant About The Value Of These Blood Tests For My Pet?
+Are You Hesitant About The Value Of These Blood Tests?

 Proving that a treatment benefits an itchy dog or cat can be very difficult.
-We all know that pets have their good days and bad days.
-You know that the problem can be seasonal and related to boredom and breed.
-I can tell you that no two dogs react identically to the same medications and treatments for itchy skin.
-On top of that, veterinary dermatologists will tell you that they strive for modest improvements – not total cures.
-With such a hazy target, you can see why the benefits of tests like these and treatments they point to can be very hard to judge.
+We all know that pets have their good days and their bad days.
+You also know that itching problem can be seasonal or related to boredom, stress and breed.
+On top of that, realistic veterinary dermatologists will tell you that they strive for modest allergy improvements – not cures.
+With such a hazy target, you can see why the benefits of allergy blood tests like these and the desensitization treatments they eventually lead to can be very hard to judge.

 What About Allergic Cats?

 Much less is known about allergic cats.
-The only study that I know of that compared the test results of allergic cats to test results of non-allergic cats found no difference between the number of cats that had high IgE levels in either group when measured with the Heska Allercept method. (ref ,full text)
+The only study that I know of that compared the test results of allergic cats to test results of non-allergic cats found no difference between the number of cats that had high specific IgE levels in either group when measured with the Heska Allercept® method. ( read here)